zacharski/cpsc405/lectures/w01d1-intro.md

 what do you think that means?

 **one method** -> virtualization. meaning OS gives the illusion that an application has a complete dedicated machine.

-ATOMIC OPERATIONS -> Multiple cores - changing same memory location
+We saw this in the programs we ran at the beginning of class (dedicated machine).
+Those also illustrated the referee role ATOMIC OPERATIONS -> Multiple cores - changing same memory location

-**push this idea furthe**r -> virtualize the entire computer. so we can run another operating system as an application on top of the existing OS.
+**push this idea further**-> virtualize the entire computer. so we can run another operating system as an application on top of the existing OS.

 ![](http://zacharski.org/files/courses/cs405/images/w01d1-fig3.png)

 why might we want to do this?

+distribute identical OS across computers.

+* UTexas lab space
+* Docker images to increase throughput
-distribute identical OS across computers. security. some security experts -> use one browser for banking and nothing else.
+* security. some security experts -> use one browser for banking and nothing else.

 other illusion roles -> atomic memory -> disk writes